danielkec/blog/_posts/2021-10-12-helidon-lra.md

     }
 }
 ```
-Every participant joining the LRA transaction needs to provide its compensation links, those are urls leading to resources annotated with `@Compensate`, `@Complete`, `@AfterLRA` etc. LRA coordinator keeping the track knows then which resources call when the state of LRA transaction changes.
+Every participant joining the LRA transaction needs to provide its compensation links, those URLs leading to resources annotated with
+`@Compensate`, `@Complete`, `@AfterLRA` etc. LRA coordinator keeps track of which resources to call when the LRA transaction state changes.
-When Jax-Rs resource method is annotated with `@LRA(REQUIRES_NEW)`, every intercepted call starts new LRA transaction within coordinator and join it as new participant before resource method is invoked.
-Id of created LRA transaction as accessible in the resource method through LRA_CONTEXT… header.
-When the resource method invocation successfully finishes, LRA transaction is reported to coordinator as closed and if participant has `@Complete` method, it is eventually invoked by coordinator again with appropriate LRA id header together with complete method of all the other participants which joined this particular LRA transaction.
+When the JAX-RS resource method is annotated with `@LRA(REQUIRES_NEW)`, every intercepted call starts a new LRA transaction within coordinator
+and joins it as new participant before the resource method is invoked.
+The id of the created LRA transaction is accessible in the resource method through `Long-Running-Action` header.
+When the resource method invocation successfully finishes, the LRA transaction is reported to coordinator as closed,
+and if participant has `@Complete` method, it is eventually invoked by coordinator again
+with the appropriate LRA id header with the complete method of all the other participants which joined this particular LRA transaction.

 ![Participants](../assets/lra/participant-coordinator.png)

-When resource method finishes exceptionally, LRA is reported to coordinator as cancelled and coordinator call `@Compensate` method on all participants registered under that transaction.
+When a resource method finishes exceptionally, LRA is reported to coordinator as cancelled and coordinator calls
+`@Compensate` method on all participants registered under that transaction.

 ![Participant cancel](../assets/lra/participant-cancel.png)

-When transaction isn't closed in time before it's timeout is reached, coordinator cancels transaction by itself and calls compensate endpoints of the all participants of the time-outed transaction.
+When a transaction isn't closed before it's timeout is reached,
+coordinator cancels the transaction and calls the compensate endpoints of the all participants of the timed-out transaction.

 ![Participant timeout](../assets/lra/participant-timeout.png)

 ## LRA Coordinator

 Long Running Actions implementation in Helidon requires LRA coordinator for LRA orchestration across the cluster.
-That is an extra service you will need to enable the LRA functionality in your cluster.
-LRA coordinator is the service which keeps the track about what participant joined which LRA transaction and calls the participant's LRA compensation resources when LRA transaction completes or is cancelled.
+This is an extra service so you will need to enable the LRA functionality in your cluster.
+LRA coordinator keeps track of which participant joined which LRA transaction
+and calls the participant's LRA compensation resources when LRA transaction completes or is cancelled.

 Helidon supports:
 * Narayana LRA Coordinator
 * Experimental Helidon LRA Coordinator

 ### Narayana LRA Coordinator
-Narayana is well known transaction manager with long history of reliability in the field of
+Narayana is a well-known transaction manager
-distributed transactions built around Arjuna core.
+with a long history of reliability in the field of distributed transactions built around Arjuna core.
 Narayana LRA coordinator brings support for Long Running Actions and is the first LRA coordinator on the market.

 ```shell
 wget https://search.maven.org/remotecontent?filepath=org/jboss/narayana/rts/lra-coordinator-quarkus/5.11.1.Final/lra-coordinator-quarkus-5.11.1.Final-runner.jar \